2nd Edition

 Meeting Viewer’s Expectations

-Who know What?
+Who Knows What?
 When?

-Gaps – the unexpected
+Gaps – The Unexpected

 Believability